jamesrayman/Ero/docs/euclid.md

 ### String Literals

 String literals may include any ASCII characters.
+Unicode is currently not supported, but may be added at a later time.
 Since strings are tuples of integers in Euclid, each character is converted into its character code and stored in the resultant string.
 There are two types of string literals: short and long.

 #### Short String Literals